 Baba Ramdev

-An arrest warrant has been issued against Baba Ramdev, Acharya Balkrishna, and Divya Pharmacy following a major claim made by Patanjali, leading to bigger problems for the company.
+An arrest warrant has reportedly been issued against yoga guru Baba Ramdev, Acharya Balkrishna, and Divya Pharmacy following allegations related to advertising claims made by Patanjali products.
+The development has added to the ongoing legal challenges faced by the company over the past few years.

 Leave a Reply